 We offer free puppy and kitten checks to help advise you on vaccination, diet, microchipping, parasite control, insurance and much more.
 We can help you monitor their growth and development during this important stage.
 This can be an ideal opportunity to ask any questions you may have which you may have thought of since their vaccination with your veterinary surgeon.

-We offer free Junior Club appointments for your growing puppy and kitten from 2 months up until 6 months of age.
+We offer Junior appointments for your growing puppy and kitten from 2 months up until 6 months of age.
 This can be an ideal opportunity to ask any questions you have which you may have thought of since their vaccination with your veterinary surgeon.
 At 6 months of age it is the equivalent of a human reaching their teenage years and your pet will be reaching puberty so this is often the ideal time to discuss neutering!

 As well as ensuring your pet is protected against Rabies, it is important that you remember to protect your pet against the parasites they will be exposed to when you travel.
 Travel regulations are not designed to protect pets against parasites.
 There is no single treatment that covers all the parasites.

 An assessment of the risks facing your pet is needed, which will depend on which countries your pet will be going to and the time of year the travel will be taking place.
-To find out more about appropriate disease prevention measures, please contact your local branch of Cinque Ports Vets and ask for a free Travel Clinic appointment with your qualified veterinary nurse.
+To find out more about appropriate disease prevention measures, please contact your local branch of Cinque Ports Vets and ask for a Travel Clinic appointment with your qualified veterinary nurse.
 Ideally the travel clinic appointment should be made one month before your intended departure abroad as some of the disease prevention products need to be given well before potential exposure to parasites.
 We will also confirm that your pet’s microchip is still active.

-Senior clubs are the ideal opportunity to discuss the changes which may be happening as your pets reach their golden years.
+Our Golden Oldie appointments are the ideal opportunity to discuss the changes which may be happening as your pets reach their golden years.
 Dogs are classed as senior depending on their size.
 Smaller breeds are senior from around 8 years of age but the larger/giant breeds can be classed as senior from 5-6 years of age.
 For cats they are usually senior around 8-10 years of age.

-The aim of the club is to ease your pet into their senior years as comfortably as possible.
+The aim of the check is to ease your pet into their senior years as comfortably as possible.
 Age related problems can creep up on you and your pet.
 There may be subtle signs, for example starting to slow down on walks or being stiff when getting up from lying down.
 It is important to remember this does not have to be an inevitable problem of getting older.
 Your pet may be more prone to lumps and bumps, weight changes, behavioural changes and dental disease as they get older, as well as kidney and liver problems.
 Their nutritional needs also change and we can offer advice on the best diets to feed your pets.

 We offer a urine test and if necessary we can perform blood tests which can aid in the early detection of problems.
 We may refer you to see your veterinary surgeon for further discussion of any problems.
 Regular check ups with your veterinary nurse can help detect any problems early to aid with treatment.